namurphy/pytest-tutorial/tutorial.md

 >>> assert np.isclose(0.1 + 0.2, 0.3)
 ```

-The `atol` keyword to `numpy.isclose` specifies the
+The `atol` keyword argument to `numpy.isclose` specifies the
-**absolute tolerance**, i.e. the maximum allowed absolute difference between
+**absolute tolerance**: the maximum allowed absolute difference between
-two values for them to compare as "close."
+two values to be considered "close."

 The following line returns `True` because `10.0` and `11.0` have an
 absolute difference of ≤ 1.

 ```pycon
 >>> np.isclose(10.0, 11.0, atol=1.01)